-Even though it has big popularity, it may take a bit to understand it.
+Even though point spread bets have gained in popularity, it may take a bit to understand it, especially for new bettors.

 The point spread is the ultimate equalizer for oddsmakers.
 Sports teams are not all the same.
 Some are stronger than others, and that is a problem for bettors and sportsbooks.
 Therefore, the point spread was created to even the chance for each team to win the bet.

 In other words, it gives bettors a reason to risk their money on both teams.
 The better team is the favorite, according to the bookmakers.
 They will have to win by the point spread set by the sportsbook.